Spillover Effects in the Presence of Unobserved Networks: Spillover Effects in Multiple Networks

+In this section, we study the estimation of the ADE and the ANSE.
+We begin by introducing a common assumption made in practice; the {\it no omitted network} assumption defined below. \begin{assumption}[No Omitted Network] All causally relevant networks are observed. \end{assumption} For example, in the Facebook mobilization experiment \citep{bond2012exp}, this assumption of no omitted network means that the Facebook network is the only relevant network and an unobserved face-to-face network is irrelevant; experimental subjects could affect one another through Facebook but not through their unobserved offline interactions.
+We first examine the estimation under this assumption and then discuss its violation in the subsequent sections.

+Following the recent literature \citep[e.g.,][]{hudgens2008toward, vaderweele2010interference, kang2016peer, airoldi2017elements}, we start with design-based, inverse probability weighting (IPW) estimators for the ADE and ANSE \citep{horvitz1952generalization, aronow2012interference}.
+Importantly, researchers can compute the treatment exposure probability $\Pr(T_i = d, G_i = g, U_i = u)$ from the experimental design under the no omitted network assumption.\footnote{It is important to emphasize that the treatment exposure probability is a function of both network structure and experimental design.} Thus, we rely on the following weighting estimators.

-Under the assumption of no omitted network, we can estimate the ADE and the ANSE without bias using inverse probability weighting estimators.
-The proof of Theorem~\ref{estimation} and those of all other theorems are given in the supplementary material. \begin{theorem}[Unbiased Estimation of the ADE and the ANSE] Under Assumption~\ref{noOmitted}, the treatment exposure probability $\Pr(T_i=d, G_i=g, U_i=u)$ is known for all $(d, g, u) \in \Delta_i$ and all $i$.
+\begin{theorem}[Estimation of the ADE and the ANSE] Under Assumption~\ref{noOmitted}, the treatment exposure probability $\Pr(T_i=d, G_i=g, U_i=u)$ is known for all $(d, g, u) \in \Delta_i$ and all $i$.
 Therefore, the average direct effect and the average network-specific spillover effect in $\cG$ can be estimated by the following inverse probability weighting estimators.